-Let $\Lambda_b, \Lambda_e \subset \R^n$ be of rank $m$, and assume that Eve simply decodes the received signal to the closest lattice point in $\Lambda_{e, \mathbf{h}}$.
-Then, probability of Eve correctly decoding the message is upper bounded \cite{Belfiore-Oggier, belfiore_mimo} by
+Let $\Lambda_b, \Lambda_e \subset \R^n$ be two lattices of rank $m$, and assume that Eve simply decodes the received signal to the closest lattice point in $\Lambda_{b, \mathbf{h}}$.
+The probability $P_{c,e}$ of Eve correctly decoding the message is upper bounded \cite{Belfiore-Oggier, belfiore_mimo} by

-The first step is Fubini's theorem, and the independence of $\mathbf{N}$, $\mathbf{H}$ and $M$.
-The second step is the self-similarity of the lattice, and the third step is substituting the probability bound of Setup 1 in the AWGN channel.